 - 3 year limited manufacturer warranty

-The DCF883M2 is fairly expensive but for the large price tag, you have superior build quality and the reputable brand backing.
+The DCF883M2 is fairly expensive but for the premium price tag, you have superior build quality and the reputable brand backing.
 It’s the one of the best cordless impact wrench kits available and even comes with an extra battery, heavy duty case and a charger.Check it Out